I came across a quote recently that I think is powerful.

-Premier researcher, Angela Duckworth, found that “passion and sustained persistence applied toward long-term achievement, with no particular concern for rewards or recognition along the way,” (how she defines grit) is the leading predictor of success in any endeavor.
+Best-selling author and researcher, Angela Duckworth, found that “passion and sustained persistence applied toward long-term achievement, with no particular concern for rewards or recognition along the way,” (how she defines grit) is the leading predictor of success in any endeavor.

 Whatever skill you want to monetize, know that consistency, or sustained persistence as Duckworth would say, is a critical component of the grit required for success.